AbieFund/abie-archive/CONTRACT.md

 * You can switch `delegate`
 * You can vote directly

-*Option to consider: we can set a maximum number of members per delegate.*
+*Option to consider: we can set a maximum number of members per delegate, probably 10.*

 ## Timing